nobrainer-web/silverstripe-solr-search/README.md

 ### Defaults
 By default the fields Title, MenuTitle and Summary are added to the index.
 You can disable this by setting the `add_default_fields` config setting to false.

+### Setting environment options
+There are various `.env` settings you can define.
+You can see some of them in `_config.php`, but most of the time the default options are fine.

+If multiple sites on the server are sharing the same Solr instance, you might want to define `SS_SOLR_INDEX_PREFIX` or `SS_SOLR_INDEX_SUFFIX`, to make your Solr index's name unique.